Four Friends Speakers Bureau

 The AIC initiative offers a network of 72-Hour Churches that have the capacity to be “first responders” upon a person’s release.
 A 72-Hour Church meets crisis needs – such as housing, clothing, and meals – and provides referrals to long term support.
 The following churches provide assistance to people who are just released from prison.

-For assistance with a reentry referral, contact Reba Collins at allincommunity [at] wocumc.org.
+For assistance with a reentry referral, contact Jami Nathan at jami.nathan.22 [at] gmail.com.

 Healing Communities offer a congregational culture that mobilizes existing resources and relationships to be “Stations of Hope” for persons affected by the criminal justice system.
 Trained in the Healing Communities USA national framework, Healing Communities congregations are restorative justice focused to help the person who offended, the victim, and the community as a whole to find responsibility, forgiveness, healing, and reconciliation from the harm that has been done.